Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 ```

-In the sections below, we will only provide code snippets in synchronized functions.
+In the sections below, we will only provide code snippets in synchronous functions.

 #### Create Agent